What do the days ahead hold for those of us who publish books? What is the future of book publishing?

 I’ve been writing even longer, but in the past years, I’ve taken writing seriously, moving it from hobby status to professional.
 I’ve worked at improving my work, communicating clearer, and at understanding the craft.
 Along the way, I realized writing is art.
 For a person who didn’t think of himself as creative, seeing writing as a form of art is huge.
 I embrace the role of an artist who writes.
 Writing is my passion.
 It’s in my blood; it’s part of who I am.

 Publishing is Business

 In accepting the reality that writing is art, while publishing is business, it would seem that as a businessman writer, I have the best of both worlds.
-My creative side produces content and my business side turns it into product that sells.
-Unfortunately I have trouble connecting the two, at least as far as my work is concerned.
+My creative side produces content and my business side turns it into a product that sells.
+Unfortunately, I have trouble connecting the two, at least as far as my work is concerned.

 Many writers also struggle with the business side of their art.
 And while I am closer to connecting the two, my struggle is no less real.